glynnbird/gutenberg/README.md

     })
 ```

+## How did the data get in there in the first place?

+In the scripts directory of this repository, there is an `import.js` which downloads an ebook from Project Gutenberg, splits the text into paragraphs, uploads
+documents to Cloudant and saves the meta data in the `ebooks` database.

+The `import.sh` script runs this script once for each book.

 ## To do

 * this isn't a true "offline first" app yet, because the html, js & css needed to render the page are not cached offline.
 * your place in the book is not stored yet

+## Acknowledgements

+Many thanks to Project Gutenberg for creating this library of out-of-copyright works and publishing them for free.